libredeb/lightpad/README.md

 ## Changelog
+**Version 0.0.11**
+* Added support for screens with resolution of 640x480 pixels (like PiBoy)
+* Fixed the grab focus event in the 1st element of the 1st page when LightPad runs and opens.
+* Added the ability to control the movement of the focus with the W, S, A and D keys (D-pad mapped).
+* Hide the Searchbar to take advantage of screen space.

 **Version 0.0.8**
 * Templates added to make packages for Arch Linux (PKG) and Fedora (RPM)
 * Config files are introduced for project constants, replacing the hardcoded paths